Rubus repens: Description

-The stem is decumbent/creeping, "several inches" in length, with a densely tufted terminal portion which bears both leaves and flowers.
+Rubus repens is a perennial herbaceous plant.
+It is low, spreading by runners, growing to 5 to 13 cm tall.
+The leaves and flowers arise on stalks separate from the runner.
+The stem is hairy, decumbent/creeping, several inches in length, with a densely tufted terminal portion bearing both leaves and flowers.

-The leaves are basal, simple, pinnately veined above the base, long-petiolate, and slightly hairy/downy on both sides.
+The leaves are basal, simple or kidney-shaped, pinnately veined above the base, long-petiolate, and slightly hairy/downy on both sides.
 They are dark green in color.
-Leaf blades cordate to rounded (orbicular), 3-5 cm long; the basal lobes are rounded; the apex is blunt to rounded; the margins are scalloped, with low rounded teeth (crenate); and the petioles are hairy, 3-10 cm long.
+The leaf blades are cordate to rounded (orbicular) and 3–5 cm long.
+The basal lobes are rounded, the apex is blunt to rounded, and the margins are scalloped with low rounded teeth (crenate).
+The petioles are hairy and 3-10 cm long.